 The course includes:

-Learners will build a portfolio based around evidence generated by the various assessment methods in each unit.
+Students will build a portfolio based around evidence generated by the various assessment methods in each unit.
 They can expect to be assessed through:

 The College offers residential accommodation if required.